Nobel contender sees multiple cosmic mysteries

 In Belgium it was dubbed the "Brout-Englert-Higgs" or BEH mechanism, a term used by Englert in a short speech to CERN researchers and students on Tuesday.
 Belgian newspapers have championed the idea of renaming it that way.

-Others, including Hagen himself, have insisted that the work of his London team which was based at the British capital's Imperial College, should be recognized.
+Others, including Hagen himself, have insisted that the work of his London team which was based at the British capital's Imperial College, should be recognised.